zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_timers.rst

 Example: Cancelling a Nanokernel Timer
 ======================================
-This code illustrates how an active timer can be stopped prematurely.
+This code illustrates how an active nanokernel timer can be stopped prematurely.

 .. code-block:: c